Withcott: History

 Holy Family Catholic Church was built in 1990 from brick.

 Withcott Church of Christ was built in 1990 from brick.

-In 1969, the Upper Lockyer Withcott branch of the Queensland Country Women's Association built a hall at 4 Biggs Road, adjoining to the Warrego Highway..
+In 1969, the Upper Lockyer Withcott branch of the Queensland Country Women's Association built a hall at 4 Biggs Road, adjoining the Warrego Highway..
 It was demolished in late 2018 and has since been turned into a public day use facility, containing a bathroom and undercover dining & seating area.

 During the 2010–2011 Queensland floods, Withcott suffered extensive damage when a flash flood hit the town on 10 January 2011.